hviidhenrik/my-sample-data-science-structure/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── tests              <- Units tests and test fixtures - I recommend using pytest ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── tests              <- Units tests and test fixtures - I recommend using pytest └── conftest.py    <- Constants, dataframes and pytest fixtures go in here ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pipreqs .`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so importname can be imported ├── importname         <- Source code for use in this project.
-The name you'll use to import stuff ├── __init__.py    <- Makes importname a Python module │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
+The name you'll use to import stuff ├── __init__.py    <- Makes src a Python module │
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py